Event Agenda

 Tech recruiting has turned into absolute chaos.
 AI hasn’t just sped things up; it’s drowned the industry in copy-paste résumés, inflated skill claims, and candidates who look perfect on paper but fall apart in real work.
 Recruiters don’t know who to trust, and developers don’t know how to stand out without playing the “polish the CV” game.

 This session cuts through the noise.
 We’ll talk openly about what’s broken, why everyone feels overwhelmed, and how we get back to actually understanding what people can do.
-We’ll explore a new way forward: verifying skill through real performance, understanding soft skills through behavior, and giving developers a path to upskill themselves with personalised, market-driven learning - not generic tutorials.
+We’ll explore a new way forward: verifying skill through real performance, understanding soft skills through behaviour, and giving developers a path to upskill themselves with personalised, market-driven learning - not generic tutorials.

 speaker headshot Rafaela Azevedo Souza

-Chaincademy
+Chaincademy Chaincademy

 time icon20-03-2026 14:30